Salata Climate Policy Summer Internship Program

 Funding: Students selected for an internship through this program will receive a $4,500 stipend.

 Housing Assistance: The Salata Institute does not offer housing to students through this program.
-Qualifying students may be eligible for additional funding up to $1,000 to cover housing expenses.
+Qualifying students may be eligible for additional funding to cover housing expenses.
 Students are responsible for securing their own housing for the duration of the internship program.

 Programming: Students selected for the program must participate in bi-weekly programming engaging climate policy practitioners, Harvard faculty, and other educational opportunities.
 Programming is mostly Zoom-based and occasionally in-person.